mistakia/league/docs/constitution.md

 5. Weekly Head-to-Head matchups are won by the team with the higher point total for that given week

-6. Matchups that end in a tie are recorded as a tie with the exception of Wildcard, Draft Order Tournament and Championship game as described herein.
+6. Matchups that end in a tie are recorded as a tie with the exception of WILDCARD Round and CHAMPIONSHIP Round as described herein.

 **Transactional Restrictions.**